 In the United States, the government procurement process was once highly prescriptive, and statements of work were extremely detailed.
 In the 1990s, the Government Performance and Results Act and the Clinger-Cohen Act were passed to encourage government agencies to switch to performance-based contracts, which emphasized business outcomes and results instead of providing detail for how work must be done.

-As a consequence, statements of work in government procurement have become more achievement-oriented and less driven by detailed specifications.
+Consequently, statements of work in government procurement have become more achievement-oriented and less driven by detailed specifications.
 One specific example of this pattern is a performance work statement, an SOW variant that the General Services Administration describes as emphasizing desired service outcomes and performance standards.
 Another variant is the level of effort SOW, which shifts the emphasis away from how work should be done, to what resources are required to get the work done.
+These variants are defined in the "Types of statement of work documents" section above.

 Statement of work in freelance contracts